About Us

 Work Environment:

-• All staff may be asked to perform their work duties at home (in the event of remote learning) and/or on campus.
+• ·All faculty may be asked to perform their work duties at home (in the event of remote learning) and/or on campus.
 In both settings, this role is required to maintain a professional, shared work environment.

 FLSA Classification: Exempt